PLEASE NOTE: Hacking – Julian Assange is a work in progress. Last edited March 2019.

 The People’s Republic of China

 From early 1960 to late 1987, save for a few years as a manager/chef in various hotels and motels ashore, I spent 22 years as a seafarer.
 I learned much about the history of the English admiralty.
-As far back as the 1700s, seamen were the spies of the world: if had it not been for British merchant seamen advising the British admiralty as to what the cargo ships were carrying, when they were leaving various French and Spanish ports, and their destinations, the history books as we know them today, would tell a different story.
-In both the first and second world wars of this past century, much valuable information was gathered from water-front spies world-wide, as well as from seafarers.
+As far back as the 1700s, seamen were the spies of the world: if had it not been for British merchant seamen advising the British Admiralty as to what the cargo ships were carrying, when they were leaving various French and Spanish ports, and their destinations, the history books as we know them today, would tell a different story.
+In both the first and second world wars of this past century, much valuable information was gathered from water-front spies worldwide, our seafarers.

-On 28 June 1967, I signed onto the MS Hopepeak, manned by British Merchant Navy crew as well as West Indian deck and engine crew, after being informed the ship was bound for Canada.
-It was only the following day, after I had signed articles that I was told we were bound for Shanghai.
+In Melbourne (Australia) on 28 June 1967, I signed onto the MS Hopepeak, manned by British Merchant Seman as well as West Indian deck and engine crew, after being informed the ship was bound for Canada.
+It was only the following day after I had signed articles that I was told we were bound for Shanghai.
 There was just NO way I could leave the ship, having already jumped a previous English ship the Port Lyttelton in April 1963 in Melbourne.
+I then transferred to the Australian Merchant navy.

 The crew were horrified that Australia was trading and selling wheat to the People’s Republic of China.
 At the time, Mao Zedong’s communist government supported the North Vietnamese communists.
 Australian, New Zealand and American troops were dying in the conflict with the North Vietnamese Viet Cong.
 Nothing made sense to crew, or me.